When parents are asked about their child's development, the most common questions are:

 One reason memory can be misleading is that development is gradual.
 Children do not suddenly change overnight.
 Instead:

-For example, a parent may feel that their child “suddenly stopped responding to their name,” but video-based studies often show that this change was happening gradually, over weeks or months.
+For example, a parent may feel that their child "suddenly stopped responding to their name" — but video-based studies often show that this change was happening gradually, over weeks or months.
 Because these changes are not always obvious in the moment, they are often reconstructed later as sudden events.

 Memory is shaped by what we know later

 Another key insight from research is that memory is influenced by hindsight.
-Once a child receives a diagnosis or when concerns become clearer, parents naturally begin to revisit earlier experiences.
+Once a child receives a diagnosis — or when concerns become clearer — parents naturally begin to revisit earlier experiences.
 In doing so, memory may:

 This does not mean parents are incorrect.
 It means that memory is interpretive, not objective.

-Monitor your little one’s development with Hidden Hum, so you can move forward with clarity today, instead of looking back with guilt later.
+Monitor your little one's development with Hidden Hum — so you can move forward with clarity today, instead of looking back with guilt later.

 Studies show differences between memory and real-time observation

-And found that these often do not perfectly match.
+Researchers have compared parent recollections, home videos, and longitudinal developmental data — and found that these often do not perfectly match.
 In many cases:

 Why this matters for understanding development